Kentucky vs. North Carolina College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kentucky Performance Insights

-- The Wildcats have a +163 scoring differential, topping opponents by 18.2 points per game.
-They're putting up 90.6 points per game to rank sixth in college basketball and are giving up 72.4 per outing to rank 216th in college basketball.
+- The Wildcats outscore opponents by 18.2 points per game (scoring 90.6 points per game to rank sixth in college basketball while giving up 72.4 per outing to rank 216th in college basketball) and have a +163 scoring differential overall.

-- Kentucky grabs 37.8 rebounds per game (131st in college basketball) while allowing 36.2 per contest to its opponents.
-It outrebounds opponents by 1.6 boards per game.
+- Kentucky prevails in the rebound battle by an average of 1.6 boards.
+It is recording 37.8 rebounds per game (131st in college basketball) compared to its opponents' 36.2 per contest.

 - The Wildcats rank 10th in college basketball by averaging 109.5 points per 100 possessions on offense, and defensively are 131st in college basketball, allowing 87.6 points per 100 possessions.

-- Kentucky wins the turnover battle by 5.5 per game, committing 8.8 (12th in college basketball) while its opponents average 14.3.
+- Kentucky has won the turnover battle by 5.5 turnovers per game, committing 8.8 (12th in college basketball action) while forcing 14.3 (61st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.